Apostle (film): Plot

 In 1905, Thomas Richardson travels to a remote Welsh island to rescue his sister, Jennifer, who has been kidnapped and held for ransom by a mysterious cult.
 Posing as a convert, Thomas encounters the leader, Malcolm Howe, who founded the cult with two other convicts, Frank and Quinn.
 They claim that the barren island was rendered fertile through blood sacrifice.
 Thomas discovers Frank's son Jeremy and Quinn's daughter Ffion sneaking home after a tryst.
 He forces Jeremy to admit that Jennifer was kidnapped for ransom, as the cult does not have the resources to pay for the continuous animal sacrifices needed to maintain the island's fertility.

 One of the newcomers attempts to assassinate Malcolm, but Thomas intervenes and is wounded.
 The same night, Malcolm parades Jennifer through the village, claiming she will be killed if her co-conspirator does not come forward.
-Thomas flees from an old woman who chases him, and escapes to a beach cave covered in markings, indicating the presence of a deity.
+Thomas flees from an old woman who chases him, and escapes to a beach cave covered in markings, depicting a deity.
 Malcolm visits a barn where the old woman, who is in fact the island's deity, is imprisoned in tree roots; he reprimands her for appearing to Thomas before feeding her his blood, causing the vegetation imprisoning her to bloom.
-Thomas tells Malcolm's daughter Andrea that he was a Christian missionary who was persecuted in Peking during the Boxer Rebellion for introducing Christianity to China, and lost his faith as a result.
+Thomas tells Malcolm's daughter Andrea that he was a Christian missionary who was persecuted in Peking during the Boxer Rebellion for introducing Christianity to China, and lost his faith after his god failed to intervene.
 She takes him to a shack in a wheat field to hide.